ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 1. {{ site.login.name  }}: `{{ site.login.hostname }}`
 2. {{ site.login2.name }}: `{{ site.login2.hostname }}`

-The login nodes can only be access from within the UCSF network.
+The login nodes can only be accessed from within the UCSF network.

 ### Interactive Nodes

-The cluster has one interactive node:
+The cluster has one interactive node for the purpose of validating scripts, prototyping pipelines, compiling software etc.:

 1. {{ site.interactive.name }}: `{{ site.interactive.hostname }}`